pemawangchuk2023/pemawangchuk2023/README.md

 📜 Bitcoin Historian

 🌍 Deeply intrigued by Bitcoin's revolutionary journey, I dive into its history, evolution, and transformative impact.
 Uncovering the mysteries surrounding Satoshi Nakamoto and the innovations by pioneers like Nick Szabo fuels my curiosity.
+The history of Bitcoin which I have divided into Part I & Part II can be founded at: https://tiktok.com/@finance2it

 🎯 My Mission

-🎓 My goal is clear and ambitious: to master Web3 as a versatile full-stack developer and become a reliable, respected auditor of smart contracts, safeguarding the future of decentralized applications.
+🎓 My goal is clear and ambitious: to master Web3 as a versatile full-stack developer and become a reliable, respected auditor of smart contracts, safeguarding the future of decentralized applications, and finance professional well-equipped with the programming skills.

 🌱 Currently Learning